Knowing Everything isn’t Knowing the Right Things

 Wisdom isn’t knowing everything, instead it is knowing the right place to look for answers.
 The famous quote by Einstein summarizes this quite nicely when asked about the speed of sound, “I don’t know.
 I don’t burden my memory with such facts that I can easily find in any textbook.”.
 The Sage Method is the output of this philosophy.
 It uses key components from effective strategies to keep a lean focus.
 We all focus on specialization in key philosophies to provide a diverse team.
 We focus on components that show lasting benefits, not through academic rigor only but through personal knowledge of what has worked in the past.

-Kaizen is a foundation of the Method.
+Kaizen is a foundation of the Framework.
 It is a lean strategy that has its history in manufacturing but applies very nicely to any process.
-While the loose translation of Kaizen usually cites it as “continuous improvement”, at Sage Method, we prefer the simple translation of “change for better”.
+While the loose translation of Kaizen usually cites it as “continuous improvement”, at Campos Sage, we prefer the simple translation of “change for better”.
 Our goal is to make small changes that improve the business.
-We can facilitate traditional Kaizen sessions but also instill “mini-Kaizen” by applying the methodology into all of our requirements sessions.
-Knowing the “as is” state is important to recognizing the ROI on process improvement.
+We can facilitate traditional Kaizen sessions but also instill “mini-Kaizen” by applying the methodology to all of our requirements sessions.
+Knowing the “as is” state is important to recognizing the ROI of process improvement.
 When time and budget do not allow that traditional approach, Kaizen tools can streamline a process through small, meaningful changes.
 Mini-Kaizens are key to the success of small change.

 Without knowing the “big picture” of your strategy, the small steps of improvement could be in the wrong direction.
 One of the tools we use to help our clients understand their strategy is the Business Model Canvas (BMC).
 The BMC can be applied to small organizations or a change to an existing department within a larger organization.
 The BMC was created by a company called Strategyzer and is a strategy-focused exercise that also has its roots in value.
 What is the value to each of your customer segments?
 Once you know that, you can complete the rest of the components that aid in creating and delivering that value to your segments.
 At Sage, we work with our clients to understand the roadmap so that we can prioritize the activities that create the most value.

 Last, the element of human capital in this picture.
 As our client’s greatest assets, we firmly believe that any project or organization improvement should have a strong component of human capital in it.
-We do this through a focus in working directly with end users to understand the challenges at the bottom.
-Then we work with executives to understand the challenges as the top.
-Our strength is then translating… we translate the value driven activities into improvements.
+We do this through a focus on working directly with end users to understand the challenges at the bottom.
+Then we work with executives to understand the challenges at the top.
+Our strength is then translating… we translate the value-driven activities into improvements.
 We also translate their needs into technology that works for them.

 BRINGING IT TOGETHER

-Sage as a component of wisdom through experience means that our staff is consistently learning, educating and improving.
+Sage as a component of wisdom through experience means that our staff is consistently learning, educating, and improving.
 Kaizen is a strong foundation in our approach to empowering improvement through education and coaching.
 We also rely on understanding the strategy to prioritize the step-change needed to create a lasting improvement.
-We live the Method we teach, trying new techniques internally and sharing what we learn with our clients.
-The best and most effective components are integrated into our Sage Method.
+We live the Framework we teach, trying new techniques internally and sharing what we learn with our clients.
+The best and most effective components are integrated into our Campos Sage Framework.